 How do you work with your actors when you are shooting a violent scene?
 What do you tell them, how do you prepare them for this?

-We approached every character as just that: a character – a character with ideas, a characters with a past.
-A lot of the characters in “The Captain” were based on real people, and we knew what some of the people in the camp did in their civilian lives before the war.
-I always encouraged everyone to not go for the easy moral judgment with the characters, but to look at their deeds as something that made complete sense to the character, and invite them as well to feel the human fallout of the action of the character.
+We approached every character as just that: a character—a character with ideas, a character with a past.
+Many characters in “The Captain” were based on real people, and we knew what some of the people in the camp did in their civilian lives before the war.
+I always encouraged everyone to not go for the easy moral judgment with the characters, but to look at their deeds as something that made complete sense to the character and invite them as well to feel the human fallout of the action of the character.
 I couldn’t argue morally with my actors, I didn’t engage in any moral, ethical judgment about the characters.
 On top of that, it was very hard for the actors.
-Once we got to the camp, we all reached a breaking point and it turned us upside down.
+Once we got to the camp, we all reached a breaking point, and it turned us upside down.
 In a weird way, we were all part of this artificial creation of what was depicted on the screen, but the distance broke down for us.